GII/emdb_experiments_gii/docs/source/index.md

 # e-MDB experiments implemented by the GII

 In this [repository](https://github.com/pillar-robots/emdb_experiments_gii), you can find experiments developed by the GII that use the e-MDB cognitive architecture.
-At this moment, two experiments are implemented:
+The following experiments are implemented:

-- [PutObjectInBox Experiment](experiments/put_object_in_box_experiment.md): Experiment in which is tested the behavior of the Long-Term Memory (LTM) of the e-MDB cognitive architecture, without any motivational system.
+- [PutObjectInBox Experiment](experiments/put_object_in_box_experiment.md): Experiment that demonstrates the operation of the Long-Term Memory (LTM) of the cognitive architecture.
+It uses a simple motivational structure with predefined goals.
 It is simulated with a discrete event simulator.

-- [OSCAR Experiment](experiments/oscar_experiment.md): The same experiment as the PutObjectInBox one, but being simulated with the OSCAR, a two arms robot in Gazebo.
+- [OSCAR Experiment](experiments/oscar_experiment.md): Manipulation experiment simulated in Gazebo with the OSCAR, a dual-armed robot.
+It also focuses on the operation of the Long-Term Memory (LTM).

-- **FruitShop Experiment (Work In Progress)**: Experiment in which is tested the behavior of the motivational system and the implemented intrinsic motivations.
+- [FruitShop Experiment](experiments/fruit_shop_experiment.md): Experiment in which the behavior of the motivational system and the implemented intrinsic motivations are tested.
+A bridge to execute this experiment with a real TIAGo++ robot is also provided.

+- [PumpPanel Experiment](experiments/pump_panel_experiment.md): Experiment that demonstrates the use of the LLM exploration policy to solve a complex multi-step task.

+- 2D Manipulation Experiment (Work in progress): Experiment that demonstrates low-level actuation, and learning of deliverative models (Planned for next version).

 The *experiments* ROS package includes the YAML files that configure the experiments and the launch files to run them.